What is the NCIS?

 If you are in Washington, DC, however, there are a number of significant Navy- and Marine Corps-related sites that are open to the public.

-The National Museum of the U.S. Navy, which is adjacent to NCIS Headquarters aboard the Washington Navy Yard, hosts a fine collection of exhibits focused on the history of the Navy.
+The National Museum of the U.S. Navy, which is aboard the Washington Navy Yard, hosts a fine collection of exhibits focused on the history of the Navy.
 The U.S. Navy Museum Cold War Gallery is right next door as well.
 Also on board Washington Navy Yard are the Navy Art Collection and the Display Ship Barry, a decommissioned Cold War-era destroyer that is open for self-guided public tours.
 The websites below will provide you with the information needed on their hours and accessing the Washington Navy Yard.

 The U.S. Navy Memorial and Naval Heritage Center are located on Pennsylvania Avenue near the National Mall.